CHILE

 Passport Validity: Your passport must be valid for at least six months beyond your intended departure date and have at least one blank page.

-Proof of Funds & Onward Travel: You may be asked for proof of sufficient funds to cover your stay and proof of onward or return airline tickets.
+Proof of Funds & Onward Travel: You may be asked for proof of sufficient funds to cover your stay and proof of onward airline tickets.

 Extension: It is possible to apply for an extension of your tourist stay for an additional 90 days.
 This must be done at a Migración office before your initial 90-day period expires.
 The process typically involves submitting an application form, a copy of your passport, and paying a fee.
 Extensions are not guaranteed.